rostro36/Notes/Big Data/Week 05/05_questions.md

 # Big Data Week 05

 ## General
-- What are the disadvanteges of RDBMS?
+- What are the disadvantages of RDBMS?
 	- They are hard to set up and have high maintenance cost if you scale them up(out).
 - What is wide column storage?
 	- It stores some columns together after another and not one whole row after another.